ga-wdi-lessons/js-ajax/readme.md

 APIs are published everywhere.
 Chances are good that most major content sources you follow online publish their data in some type of serialized format.
 Heck, [even Marvel publishes an API](http://developer.marvel.com/documentation/getting_started).
 Look around for a "Developers" section on major websites.

-**That sounds hard.
-Can't you just give me a freebie?**

-Try the [Programmable Web API Directory](http://www.programmableweb.com/apis/directory) or the [Public APIs Directory](http://www.publicapis.com/).
+If you need an API but don't know which specific one to use, directories like the [Programmable Web API Directory](http://www.programmableweb.com/apis/directory) or [Public APIs Directory](http://www.publicapis.com/) can be helpful.

 ## What Is An API Key?
 (5 minutes / 0:20)